neotree/neotree-data-pipeline-kedro/README.md

 3. database:  The database name  e.g `neotree_data` -- REQUIRED FIELD
 4. user :     The username used to connect to the database e.g `neotree_postgres_user` -- REQUIRED FIELD
 5. password:  Connection password for the database user e.g `connection_pw1@5Fi` -- REQUIRED
 6. country:   The country for which you are running the pipeline.
-Currently valid options are `zim` for Zimbabwe and                `malawi` for Malawi. *This Field is `OPTIONAL` and if not included , the pipeline will default to                     `Malawi`*.
-The country of choice determines which script ids to look for as mapped in the
+Currently valid options are `zimbabwe` for Zimbabwe and                `malawi` for Malawi. *This Field is `MANDATORY` and should exactly match the country of choice specified in the            `hospitals.ini` file so that the correct scripts for the country of choice are picked.
-              `conf/base/catalog`

 7. mode:       This is the mode to be used when running the pipeline. *This field is `OPTIONAL` and if it is not                     included the pipeline will default to the `no_import` mode*.
 If mode = `import` the pipeline will look                at the specified `files_dir` to look for new data to import into the database before starting to run                  the stages of the datapipeline.
 I.E if set to `import` the pipeline will check if there are any new                   scripts in the `files_dir` that are not in the database , then import those first. *Please note that                  it looks at `scripts` not files , hence all duplicate scripts are eliminated during the importation                   stage*
 8. files_dir:  Works hand in hand with the `mode` field.
 It is the path to the directory containing scripts that                     need to be imported into the database.
 The path should be specified using the path pattern of the                     operating system being in use.
 By Default it is `OPTIONAL` however it becomes `REQUIRED` the moment we                set `mode` to `import`